PlanetEfficacy/talk_ideas/talk_ideas.md

 ## Title
-Ideas:
-1. Teaching Sauce
-2. Confessions of a Recovering Educator
+Confessions of a Recovering Educator
-3. Dead Coders Society
-4. Stand and Deliver...
-Software
-5. School of Rails

 ## Session Format
 Regular Session